ronaldt-git/PrivacyPolicy/README.md

 Want to learn more about what Outleveled Games does with any information we collect?
-Click [here](#toc) to review the notice in full.
+See Below to review the notice in full.